ioulian/frontend-workflow/README.md

 You also have some linting tasks available:

-- `yarn lint:js` will lint all TypeScript files with TSLint.
-You can change options of the linter in `.tslint.json`.
+- `yarn lint:js` will lint all TypeScript files with ESLint.
+You can change options of the linter in `.eslintrc.json`.
 - `yarn lint:css` will lint all (s)css with StyleLint.
 You can change options of the linter in `.stylelintrc.json`.
 - `yarn lint` will run both lint tasks